The motivic anabelian geometry of local heights on abelian varieties: Introduction

 \subsubsection{A log-crystalline version}

-In accordance with Deligne's philosophy of the motivic fundamental group, one might wonder whether, in addition to our $\ell$-adic, $p$-adic and Hodge-theoretic descriptions, one can give a description of the N\'eron log-metric on a pointed line bundle $(L,\tilde0)$ on an abelian variety $A$ over a $p$-adic local field $K$ in terms of the pro-unipotent log-crystalline\footnote{In \cite{shiho_1}, these fundamental groups are referred to as \emph{crystalline} instead of \emph{log-crystalline}---we prefer the latter terminology to emphasise that this is a theory which uses semistable models instead of smooth ones.} fundamental group of the special fibre of a suitable integral model of $L^\times$ \cite[Definition 4.1.5]{shiho_1}.
-Though this is not the main thrust of this paper, we will in fact see that theorem \ref{thm:main_theorem_p-adic} admits a log-crystalline reinterpretation which is approximately of this form.
+In accordance with Deligne's philosophy of the motivic fundamental group, one might wonder whether, in addition to our $\ell$-adic, $p$-adic and Hodge-theoretic descriptions, one can give a description of the N\'eron log-metric on a pointed line bundle $(L,\tilde0)$ on an abelian variety $A$ over a $p$-adic local field $K$ in terms of the pro-unipotent log-crystalline fundamental group of the special fibre of a suitable integral log-scheme model of $L^\times$.
+Though this is not the main thrust of this paper, we will briefly outline how to reinterpret theorem \ref{thm:main_theorem_p-adic} in these terms.